Peperomia puteolata [pep-er-ROH-mee-uh, pu-tee-oh-LAY-tuh] is a perennial forest dweller hailing from South America.

-Consistent moderate temperatures, bright indirect light, and occasional deep watering will keep this very attractive plant happy and healthy.
+Consistent moderate temperatures, bright but indirect light, an occasional deep watering will keep this very attractive plant happy and healthy.

-As your Peperomia matures, pinch out the stems to control the plant’s size and maintain an attractive shape.
+As Peperomia puteolata matures, pinch out the stems to control the plant’s size and maintain an attractive shape.

 You may need to prune occasionally.

 Parallel peperomia plants should be pruned anywhere along the stem.

 When you do, remember to keep cuttings to propagate more plants.

 How To Propagate Peperomia Plants

 Parallel Peperomia has leaves less succulent and a bit smaller than other members of its family.

 Although it’s possible to propagate this plant with either stem or leaf cuttings, the small size of the leaves makes stem tip cuttings more successful.